As a digital library, BHL offers a range of volunteer opportunities for individuals to contribute their time and expertise from anywhere, any time.

 - Get started: Tagging

-- Get started Transcribing: Interested in transcribing archival materials?
-Several BHL Partners have active transcription projects on various crowdsourcing platforms.
+- Get started Transcribing: Several BHL Partners have transcription projects on various crowdsourcing platforms.
 Follow the links below to explore the opportunities and get involved:

 - Ernst Mayr Library of Harvard University on DigiVol